What’s your methodology for eating a bowl of Lucky Charms? And in a related question: how’s your financial discipline?

 Is it possible that the children who “failed” in the initial study came from homes with greater instability?
 If so, this experiment becomes another puzzle piece in explaining the potential of poverty to be generational.

 “I promise that you are safe.
-I promise this is the last time we have to move.
+This is the last time we have to move.
 I promise you get to stay in this school.
-I promise I will be there for your game.
+I’ll be there for your game.
 I promise you will get what you want for your birthday.
 I promise no one will ever hurt you again.”
 These are the kinds of promises everyone makes, explicitly or implicitly, to their children.
 But the stability and flexibility that comes with wealth makes them much, much easier to fulfill.

 Eating the marshmallow